ocean90/wp-cli-flush-cache/README.md

-ocean90/wp-cli-user-flush-cache
+ocean90/wp-cli-flush-cache
 =========================

-Clear the cache of a user.
+Clear the cache of a user or a site.

 ## Using